Danidfra/echos-of-the-wood/ECHO_IMPLEMENTATION_SUMMARY.md

 ## Movement
 - Echo spirits use **normal wandering movement** (baseSpeed: 1.0)
 - **No cursor interaction** - they neither chase nor flee
-- Echo copies maintain their position offsets relative to the main spirit
+- **Each echo moves independently** with its own position and velocity
-- Offsets are calculated in a circular pattern with randomization:
+- Echoes spawn in a circular pattern around the main spirit:
   - Base radius: 15% of container
   - Random variation: ±8%
   - Angular randomization: ±0.5 radians
+- After spawning, each echo wanders independently:
+  - Each has its own velocity (vx, vy)
+  - Boundary bounce logic applied per echo
+  - Random direction changes per echo
+  - Velocity clamping per echo

 ## Files Created